victorgveloso/MicoLeaoDubladoAPI/README.md

 [![Publish Typedoc to Github Pages](https://github.com/victorgveloso/MicoLeaoDubladoAPI/actions/workflows/docs.yml/badge.svg)](https://github.com/victorgveloso/MicoLeaoDubladoAPI/actions/workflows/docs.yml)
 [![codecov](https://codecov.io/gh/victorgveloso/MicoLeaoDubladoAPI/branch/main/graph/badge.svg?token=YZPBWPGXRM)](https://codecov.io/gh/victorgveloso/MicoLeaoDubladoAPI)

 Mico Leão Dublado is a stateful service for multimedia's torrent magnet storage.
 Relying on MongoDB the magnets are stored in accordance with the Stremio's standards.
-Adding and searching content is straightforward and it is described further at [Section Using](#using)
+Adding and searching content is straightforward and it is described further at [Section Using](#using).

 This project adheres to the Contributor Covenant
 [code of conduct](https://github.com/victorgveloso/MicoLeaoDubladoAPI/blob/master/CODE_OF_CONDUCT.md).